Just when you thought your life was coming together, boom… another obstacle comes your way. You feel like your life is one obstacle after another.

 1. Throw a self-pity party

-Put your timer on for about 30minutes and give yourself a good self-pity party, but do not stay in the self-pity party for too long because we know how easy it is to go down the rabbit hole.
+Put your timer on for about 30minutes and give yourself a good self-pity party, but do not stay there for too long because as we know, it’s to go down the rabbit hole.
 Once you’re done feeling sorry for yourself, it’s time to put on your lipstick, look into the mirror and tell yourself, “You’ve got this, beautiful…” and move onto step two.

 2. Find the teacher within the obstacle